 I quickly decided that none of the medical professionals’ services seemed likely to do the trick.
 There were basically two ways to go.
 There was the psycho-pharma approach, in which “bad” drugs are replaced with “good” ones.
 You can end up taking medications for anxiety, depression, insomnia, pain-control, etc., in addition to drugs specifically for relieving withdrawal symptoms.
 Rather than, say – heroin, which ticks all of those boxes simultaneously.

 A fistful of pills is obviously equally (very) attractive to an addict and to the pharmaceutical industry, resulting in a tacit conspiracy to pretend that this “works”.
 If the flaws in it are not immediately obvious, then a little time spent around detox facilities will reveal them in the form of large numbers of people struggling with addiction to prescription pharmaceuticals.
-Coming off them can be no less hellish – in fact frequently worse – than traditional “bad’ drugs, particularly since there can then be multiple interacting withdrawal syndromes.
+Coming off them can be no less hellish – in fact frequently worse, and more dangerous – than traditional “bad’ drugs, particularly since there can then be multiple interacting withdrawal syndromes.
 I didn’t bother much with this – if I was still going to be an addict, then I knew which drugs I favoured.

 Solution 3: Wasting nice people’s time

-Then there was the counselling/therapy approach, which I spent a bit more time with.
+Then there was the counselling/therapy approach, which I did spend a bit more time with.
 I admittedly used it mainly as an opportunity to satisfyingly vent towards a kind and patient person about how difficult things were for me.
 Occasionally they’d slip in some very mild, very tactful attempt to steer me towards some more positive outlook or some modest goal.
 It was all very pleasant, and I left every session feeling a little bit better.
 But no less likely to go and score drugs.
 If truth be told, I would generally score immediately afterwards, since I would then be already in town, and I lived a little way out in the countryside, so it made for an efficient round-trip.

 I don’t want to sound too critical, because there are many excellent people working in those fields, and usually for pretty scant rewards.
 Undoubtedly they do a lot of good, but I think mainly in terms of harm reduction, and stabilising the lives of those who are probably never going to be free of their addictions.
 These being, sadly, the vast majority, this probably is indeed the most efficient way to allocate state funding in terms of net benefit to society.
 But these are not waystations on the hero’s lonely path.